logo

 At Homelodge, we have a unique proposition for you!
 We have been established since 1986 and have a 100% success rate with installing an ancillary annexe within a domestic curtilage (garden).

 So, how do we do this?
 All our annexes are engineered to conform to the requirements of the Mobile Home Act and BS3632:2023.
-Providing the annexe is sited within the domestic curtilage and used as an ancillary accommodation to the main dwelling house, planning permission is not required.
-For peace of mind, we always apply for a Certificate of Lawful Development from your council, thereby ensuring you have the legal documents in place prior to works commencing.
+Providing the annexe is sited within the domestic curtilage and used as ancillary accommodation to the main dwelling house, planning permission is not required.
+For peace of mind, and prior to works commencing, we will always apply for a Certificate of Lawful Development from your council, thereby ensuring that your local authority formally confirms that your Homelodge annexe complies with planning law.

 Should you be looking at building a granny annexe in a property you are buying, we can make this application while the house sale is going through and prior to contracts being exchanged.